-In the beginning, in 1976, my artists books were keyed by graphic images and/or text.
-Ten years later, in the spring of 1986, I was invited by my friend, video and performance art curator Carl Loeffler, to go online and write on the seminal Art Com Electronic Network (ACEN) on The WELL where -- with a focus on electronic publishing for experimental art and literature -- Carl and Fred Truck were setting up an online system that would include discussions, such as "Software as Art", and ACEN Datanet, an early online publication that would soon feature actual works of art, including works by John Cage, Jim Rosenberg and my own Uncle Roger.
+In the beginning, in 1976, my card catalog artists books were keyed by graphic images and/or text.
+Ten years later, in the spring of 1986, I was invited by my friend, video and performance art curator Carl Loeffler, to go online and write on Art Com Electronic Network (ACEN) on The WELL where -- with a focus on electronic publishing for experimental art and literature -- Carl and Fred Truck were setting up an online system that would include discussions, such as "Software as Art", as well as ACEN Datanet, an early online publication that would soon feature actual works of art, including works by John Cage, Jim Rosenberg and my own Uncle Roger.

-The writing of Uncle Roger was influenced by the experimental artists books I had been creating; by the narratives that I performed in the early 80's -- using live spoken word accompanied by slides that were tableau photographs of characters, who appeared and reappeared on the slide screen -- and by scene-based Renaissance comedy.
+The writing of Uncle Roger was influenced by the experimental artists books I had been creating; by the narratives that I performed in the early 80's -- using live spoken word accompanied by slides that were photographs of characters, who appeared and reappeared on the slide screen -- and by scene-based Renaissance comedy.

 In later works.
 I wrote hypertextual lexias differently, in its name was Penelope, for instance, creating with words the filmic photographic imagery developed in the "card catalogs".
 Yet thirty years after it was first told online on Art Com Electronic Network on The WELL, Uncle Roger remains redolent of the vibrant early online network on which it was produced.
 Written and programmed by a woman, featuring a female narrator, and created with literary intent, Uncle Roger was also a radical departure from the game-based Interactive Fiction of that era.